 Between a few trips home to my parents’ house at the beach in Jersey this month, I’m excited to enjoy my final weeks of summer in the city.
 So what’s new & exciting going on in your life?
 I’d love to hear. xx

 Welcome to Her Philly!
 In case we haven’t met yet, I’m Emily, and I’m so glad you stopped by.
 Her Philly was founded back in November 2012 (on a 6 year old baby pink Dell Inspiron laptop that weighed about 25 lbs.).
-A brief history on how I got here: After moving to Philadelphia in June of 2011, I was on the hunt for an online resource for young women in the city like me – a place that talked about where to eat, affordable upcoming events, hidden shopping gems, and just general fun in my new city.
+A brief history on how I got here: It began with me looking for a real estate agency similar to Main Line Homes so I could move out to Philadelphia.
+After moving to Philadelphia in June of 2011, I was on the hunt for an online resource for young women in the city like me – a place that talked about where to eat, affordable upcoming events, hidden shopping gems, and just general fun in my new city.
 After some searching, I decided it was time to find the answers to my own questions, and Her Philly was born.

 My blog covers four main areas: dining, shopping, playing, and living (plus a chit chat section for all the other stuff, because I like to talk a lot).
 All of my posts are meant to be positive takes on things to do in the city.
 If I have a bad experience, I usually don’t talk about it here.
 That’s what review sites are for.